 At the age of 15, Roshara was accepted to the Bullard-Havens Technical High School where her culinary teacher and mentor, Chef Craig Voytek ’76 said, “I think you have what it takes to pursue a career as a chef.
 You should go to the CIA because they know how to make successful chefs.”
 Roshara applied and was accepted.
 “I think it was Chef Voytek’s letter of recommendation that got me in,” she says.
 However, there was one hurdle that was too big to overcome: the cost of tuition.
 Roshara’s dream of attending the CIA seemed to be slipping away.
 Undeterred, Roshara found another way; by first proudly serving her country in the United States Army.

-Deployed to both Iraq and Afghanistan as a member of the 4th Engineer Battalion, Roshara served as an automated logistical specialist responsible for supervising warehouse functions to maintain equipment records and parts.
-When Roshara returned stateside she joined the 395th Combat Sustainment Support Battalion was allowed to cross train as a food supply specialist.
+Deployed to both Iraq and Afghanistan as a member of the 4th Engineer Battalion, Roshara returned stateside to cross trained as a food supply specialist with the 395th Combat Sustainment Support Battalion.
 “I was passionate about cooking,” Roshara says, “and I prepared meals for 500 soldiers, three times a day, in shifts around the clock.
 If it weren’t for the GI Bill I wouldn’t have gone to the CIA or any college for that matter.
 It was a blessing and it made my dream a reality.”